jwatowatson/RecurrentVivax/Timing_Model/TimingModelStan.md

 }

 # We jitter the time to event (days) to improve plotting
+# This alters the saved output used in the genetic model...
 # Combined_Time_Data$Time_to_event = jitter(Combined_Time_Data$Time_to_event, amount = 1)
 ```